frankshearar/Home/Repository-Signatures.md

 Let’s review each of the decisions outlined in this diagram:
 -	**Is Signed?** The technical specification defines what is a NuGet signed package.
--	**Is Tampered?** Will compute the file hash and compare it with the hash in the signature, this check enables any content modification.
+-	**Is Tampered?** Will compute the file hash and compare it with the hash in the signature, this check enables any content modification detection.
 -	**Is Revoked?** The client will try to verify revocation information, and will fail if the certificate is revoked (only if the revocation occurred before the timestamp), but will never fail if the verification cannot be made: CRL not available, Server unavailable, etc.
 -	**Has repository Signature?** Based on the technical spec, the client will look for the expected attributes in the primary signature or in the countersignature.
 -	**Is Trusted in config?** This check will verify the repository certificate is trusted in the local config.